 The brown butter is non-negotiable in these cookies because it imparts an incredible flavor, but more importantly, it reduces the water content in the butter to balance out the water in the sourdough starter.
 Without this step, you’d have a cakey cookie, and that’s not my vibe.
 Sure, it’s more work chopping up the chocolate and browning the butter and resting things overnight—I get it, I know.
 But there’s a far greater reward at the end of it.
-These satisfy every chocolate chip cookie craving, and if you get in the habit of keeping frozen portions of this dough in your freezer, then I’ve done my job.—Caroline Schiff
+These satisfy every chocolate chunk cookie craving, and if you get in the habit of keeping frozen portions of this dough in your freezer, then I’ve done my job.—Caroline Schiff

 Double Chocolate Chunk Sourdough Cookies FAQs